blues/app-accelerators/17-refrigerator-monitor/README.md

 # Refrigerator Monitor

-This document describes a solution for monitoring refrigerator temperature, humidity, and power using a Notecard and a BME280 sensor.
-It incorporates a backup LiPo battery in the event that mains power goes down.
+Monitor refrigerator temperature, humidity, and power using a Notecard and a BME280 sensor.

 - [Refrigerator Monitor](#refrigerator-monitor)
   - [You Will Need](#you-will-need)